 So what can you see from the viewing platforms?
 Actually there are two such platforms at the top station, one on the left and the other on the right of the cable car station.
 There are two short flights of stairs to reach up to the platforms that offer 360° views.
 On a clear day you will see the many tiny island scattered in Andaman sea down below, the blue waters, towering mountains, caves and overhanging cliff walls in a panoramic setting.
 You can also see some parts of Indonesia towards south west and Thailand towards north.

 On one side you will see the Langkawi Skybridge, a magnificent curved suspension bridge which is one of the greatest feats of engineering.
 You will need to walk on the bridge to believe the kind of creation it is.
 You get a different perspective of the surroundings as you walk over it.
-There is an approach and a long flight of stairs from the top station to reach the bridge.
+You can reach the bridge from the top station.

 Langkawi Cable Car - View Platform, Top Station

 There is a walking trail (known as Sky Trail) from the top station that goes down to the middle station and then all the way down to the base station and also to Seven Wells (Telaga Tujuh) waterfall.
 The trail goes through forested land.
 The entire stretch is about 2.2kms.
 While walking down may not be difficult, walking up can be quite arduous.

 Plenty of activities and facilities offered at base station as well as at the upper stations so that you can spend and enjoy ample time here.
 The base station is at Oriental Village which is full of quaint stores and eateries.
 There is a small cafe at the top station selling all kinds of snacks including burgers, grilled sandwiches, chicken and fish items, cold drinks etc.